vuethemes/sergeyfilimonov.com/src/data/posts/how-to-deploy-to-a-team-account-of-zeit-now-using-github-actions.md

 ### Step 1

 Go to [ZEIT Now > Account > Tokens](https://zeit.co/account/tokens) and create an access token.
-Copy it, go to GitHub > YOUR__EPO > Settings > Secrets, and create a new secret named ZEIT_OKEN with the access token from ZEIT Now you have just create_
+Copy it, go to GitHub > YOUR__REPO > Settings > Secrets, and create a new secret named ZEIT_OKEN with the access token from ZEIT Now you have just create_

 ### Step 2